Permissions required for PostGIS

 There are use cases that require custom SRIDs to be loaded which would result in actual records being included in the

-.
+COPY.
 Those use cases are on the rare side, I have never seen one in production databases that I'm aware of.

-permission on the public.spatial_ref_sys
+Granting the INSERT permission on the public.spatial_ref_sys table will resolve

 this error.